-I hope everyone is having a wonderful fall so far.
+I hope everyone is having a wonderful winter so far.

 Note to Models:

 - My studio is open for portraits.
 My rates are extremely reasonable or if you would possibly like to trade we can work something out.

 Note to Photographers: